 Eating high amounts of refined carbohydrates and sugary snacks cause the pancreas to dump a load of insulin and IGF-1 to help maintain balanced blood sugar.
 However, too much insulin wrecks havoc on your skin.
 Not only does too much insulin and IGF-1 lead to increased sebum production but it also makes the skin extra sensitive to acne-causing androgens which will further increase sebum production, hyperkeratinisation, blocked pores and eventually inflammation.
 Quitting sugar is undoubtedly the best thing you can do for your skin, your periods and your overall health!

 When my acne got bad after coming off the pill, the first thing I did was start obsessing over my diet.
 I cut out gluten, then A1 dairy, then ALL dairy, then refined sugar then ALL sugar…then when that didn’t work I continued all those restriction PLUS interchanging vegan/paleo/pescatarian/grain free diets, but did those strict dietary habits improve my skin?
 No!
 In fact, my skin started getting worse and worse (more info here)!
-Don’t be scared of protein, healthy fats and starch(carbs), without these food groups you won’t be able to rebalance hormones and clear acne.
-Focus on cutting out the key inflammatory foods but fill up big time at meals times with plenty of nutritious fruit, veg, nuts, seeds, organic meat, oily fish and wholegrains.
-Eating enough and regularly is the key to avoiding post-meal sugar cravings.
+Don’t be scared of protein, healthy fats and gentle carbs (no more than 1 cup a day), without these food groups you won’t be able to rebalance hormones and clear acne.
+Focus on cutting out the key inflammatory foods but fill up big time at meals times with plenty of nutritious veg, nuts, seeds, organic meat and oily fish.
+Eating enough fat and protein at each meal is the key to avoiding post-meal sugar cravings.

 sleep in the pitch dark – or invest in an eye mask